-- Of our two subspecies, the northern prairie skink (Plestiodon septentrionalis septentrionalis) is more common in Missouri, being found in several northwestern counties.
-It has, along its back and extending onto the tail, a narrow, light line with a prominent dark stripe on each side.
+• Of our two subspecies, the northern prairie skink (Plestiodon septentrionalis septentrionalis) is more common in Missouri, being found in several northwestern counties.
+Along its back and extending onto the tail, there is a narrow, light line with a prominent dark stripe on each side.
 There are additional thin dark stripes along the sides of the body.
 During the breeding season, males have reddish orange on the head; females do not have this coloration.
 The young are darker than the adults, and they have a bright blue tail.

-Adult total length: about 5 to 9 inches (northern prairie skink).
-Southern prairie skinks are smaller, about 5 to 8 inches.
+Adult total length: about 5–9 inches (northern prairie skink).
+Southern prairie skinks are smaller, about 5–8 inches.

-Northern prairie skinks live in several northwestern Missouri's counties.
+Northern prairie skinks live in several northwestern Missouri counties.
 The southern prairie skink is known from Barton County, in southwestern Missouri.

 Prairie skinks are mainly active from April to September, with peak activity in April into June.

 The preferred habitat is native prairies and open grasslands with flat rocks or similar shelters near small streams, marshes, lakes, and ponds.
-This species spends much time under rocks or in grass thatch.
-It suns for short periods during the morning or early afternoon.
+Prairie skinks spend much of their time under rocks or in grass thatch.
+They sun for short periods during the morning or early afternoon.

 Prairie skinks will quickly run under rocks, into thick vegetation, or into water to escape a predator.